 The landscape of financial aid will change in 2017, and Sterling College’s commitment to affordability is stronger than ever.
 Here’s what you and your family need to know about financial aid at Sterling College so that you can pay for college without taking on too much student debt.

 The commitment to affordability at Sterling College is directly tied to our mission of environmental stewardship education.
 It’s important to recognize that the most important measure of success for Sterling College is the collective contribution that our graduates make as environmental stewards.
 This priority contrasts with that of for-profit colleges (who focus on their own bottom line) and also contrasts with the emphasis that many public and private colleges put on the median salaries their graduates earn.

 By keeping student debt to a minimum, Sterling enables graduates to focus on environmental stewardship rather than on maximizing income to pay back loans.
-The average amount of student debt for Sterling College students who graduated in 2015 was $18,680, compared to the national average of $35,000.
+The average amount of student debt for Sterling College students in 2016-2017 was $18,098 compared to the national average of $28,662.